 Celtic Sea Salt Light Grey (Course) 1/4 lb

 Grey Celtic Sea Salt

-Real fermented pickles are entirely different from the world of quick pickling where people dump some cucumbers in vinegar.
-A good, fermented pickle recipe harnesses the natural bacteria in the environment to create an acidic environment perfect for fermenting dill pickles.
+Real fermented pickles are a wonderful culinary journey, different from the world of quick pickling where people simply soak cucumbers in vinegar.
+A good, lacto fermented pickle recipe harnesses the natural bacteria in the environment to create an acidic environment perfect for fermenting dill pickles.

-After trying a number of different techniques, we have mastered our very own fermented pickle recipe we would love to share with you.
-And, as a bonus, since this uses the natural bacteria in your environment, your fermented pickles will be just a little bit different than ours, meaning that you're creating a unique flavor customized to your location.
-Your very own fermented pickles recipe.
+After trying a variety of techniques, we've crafted our very own fermented pickle recipe we're thrilled to share with you.
+And, since this uses the natural bacteria in your environment, your fermented pickles will possess a distinct flavor unique to your location.
+You'll be crafting your very own unique fermented pickles recipe.

-Download our Lacto-Fermentation Recipe book today and start making your fermented pickles at home.
-Plus, you'll enjoy the delicious and healthy benefits of probiotics, enzymes, and vitamins created during fermentation.
+Download our Lacto-Fermentation Recipe book today and embark on the journey of making your fermented pickles at home.
+In addition to enjoying the scrumptious flavor, you'll benefit from the healthful probiotics, enzymes, and vitamins created during the fermentation process.

-Lacto-fermentation is a type of fermentation that uses lactic-acid-producing bacteria to break down the sugar in foods.
-The easiest way to lacto-ferment is by adding brine to a food that has natural lactic acid bacteria, for example, cucumbers!
-This lactic acid bacteria will create an acidic brine that will create your delicious fermented pickles.
+Lacto-fermentation, the process at the heart of our fermented pickle recipe, is a type of fermentation that utilizes lactic-acid-producing bacteria to break down the sugar in foods.
+The easiest way to lacto-ferment pickles is by adding brine to food that naturally contains lactic acid bacteria, such as cucumbers.
+This lactic acid bacteria creates an acidic brine, giving you deliciously fermented pickles.